renatoms88/MDLText/README.md

 ## Introduction
 The MDLText is a text classifier based on the minimum description length principle.

-The MDLText can be tested with raw text documents or preprocessed documents stored in [LIBSVM format](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).
-Moreover, the algorithm provides preprocessing modules, such as text normalization and stop word removing.
+The MDLText can be tested with raw text documents or preprocessed documents stored in [LIBSVM format](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
+Moreover, the algorithm provides preprocessing modules, such as text normalization and stop-words removing.

 ## How to use mdl-train